stonerlab/Stoner-PythonCode/_sources/UserGuide/image.rst.txt

 store the image data in ImageFile.
 The numpy.ndarray like data can be accessed at any point via either :attr:`ImageFile.image` or :attr:`ImageFile.data` and will be accepted by functions that take an numpy.ndarray as an argument.

-Working with Lots of Images: :class:`ImageFolder` and :class:`ImageStack2`
+Working with Lots of Images: :class:`ImageFolder` and :class:`ImageStack`
 ==========================================================================

 Just as :class:`Stoner.DataFolder` allows you to efficiently process lots of separate :class:`Stoner.Data` files, :class:`ImageFolder` does the same for lots